One question we often get is “Who is on Korean money?”.

 Five Hundred Korean Won Coin (Back)

-Hopefully you know a bit more about famous faces in Korea, as well as some bonus vocabulary words.
+Hopefully you know a bit more about famous faces in Korea and their cultural significance, as well as some bonus vocabulary words.
 You can see by the number of scholars and artists that education is quite important to Koreans.
 You may also notice it in some classic Korean proverbs that some of these famous faces are responsible for!
 Time to try out some of your newfound Korean knowledge and watch for some surprised responses!

 Which Korean bill or coin is your favorite?
 Please feel free to leave a comment below!